fboender/documents/README.md

 for the document I wrote.
 You can probably find some of them [here](https://www.electricmonk.nl/#writings).

-Most of these documents are written in Asciidoc.
+Most of these documents are written in Asciidoc or Pandoc.
 This is then converted into:

 * HTML
 * DocBook